rgeraldes24/solc/docs/installing-hyperion.rst

 SMT Solvers
 -----------
-Solidity can be built against SMT solvers and will do so by default if they are found in the system.
+Hyperion can be built against SMT solvers and will do so by default if they are found in the system.
 Each solver can be disabled by a ``cmake`` option.

 *Note: In some cases, this can also be a potential workaround for build failures.*